kdove04/focusFinder/README.md

 # Focus Finder

 Focus Finder is a web application for **Jackson State University** students to discover study-friendly spots on campus.
-It combines **live-style busyness and noise indicators** (demo simulation, ready to swap for real feeds), **on-device microphone analysis** for a focus suitability score, and **student reviews** backed by a database.
+It combines **live-style busyness and noise indicators** (demo simulation, ready to swap for real feeds), **on-device microphone analysis** for a focus suitability score, and **student reviews** backed by Supabase.

 **Imagery:** The header wordmark and home page photos are sourced from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:Jackson_State_University) and official JSU site assets in `lib/brandAssets.ts` and `public/`.
 The site footer credits photographers and licenses.
 For **official** JSU marks, follow [University Communications](https://www.jsums.edu/universitycommunications/) guidance.